bbalog87/catfish-genome/download_from_ncbi_script.md

-## Step 1: Download refseq plant mitogenome data from ncbi
+## Download refseq plant mitogenome data from ncbi

 We fetched from https://www.ncbi.nlm.nih.gov/genome/browse#!/organelles/, plant mitogenome, and use that list of accesion to download the data